adampoczatek/IDB/README.md

-# IDB - indexedDB Wrapper
+# IDB.js - indexedDB Wrapper

-IDB is a simple wrapper for indexedDB API available in HTML5.
+IDB.js is a simple wrapper for indexedDB API available in HTML5.
 The idea of this script is to help you organise your indexedDB connections and transactions, and to avoid code repetition.

 ## Example